-Recorded Music NZ also recognises that there are a variety of issues that may arise in relation to the collection of data and the distribution of funds.
+Recorded Music NZ recognises that there are a variety of issues that may arise in relation to the collection of data and the distribution of funds.

 When Recorded Music NZ becomes aware of such an issue, we seek to contact all the parties involved and in most cases request that each party set out their position in writing and provide any supporting documentation.
 Where possible, we will then meet with the parties involved, with the aim to agree a mutually acceptable solution.

-In the rare case where an issue cannot be resolved, then the parties involved may wish to work through Recorded Music NZ’s alternative dispute resolution process.
+In the rare case where an issue cannot be resolved, the parties involved may wish to work through Recorded Music NZ’s alternative dispute resolution process.

 How to make a complaint

 If you have a complaint about any aspect of Recorded Music NZ’s business or operations, you should make your complaint in writing.
 Please address the complaint to:

 Jo Oliver and Dean Cameron

 - Your name and contact details, and/or the name and contact details of your organisation.
 Recorded Music NZ will not investigate anonymous complaints